Church Calendar | Mt. Airy News

 • Salem United Methodist Church at 2591 Wards Gap Road will have a reading of The Christmas Story followed by a sing-along of Christmas favorites starting at 6 p.m.

-• Maple Grove United Methodist Church will be having a Christmas concert at 9:30 a.m.

-• Franklin Heights United Methodist Church will be having a Christmas concert at 11 a.m.
+• Mountain View PH Church at 497 Hatchers Chapel Road will be having a pre-Christmas eve concert at 10:45 a.m.

 • Grace Moravian Church will be having a love feast service at 5 p.m. and 7 p.m.